-Today, many companies still use the methods developed in Smith's time to (attempt to) create equitable sales territories, split up based on coverage, potential and size.
+Today, many companies still use the methods developed in Whitley Smith's time to (attempt to) create equitable sales territories.
+It's usually some form of the COPS method, with territories split up based on coverage, obstacles, potential, and size.